 Bubble Algae

-Bubble algae (Valonia ventricosa, or to use a colloquial nickname, Sailor’s Eyeball) is the largest unicellular organism in the world.
-This alga is a constant presence in natural water sources and is commonly found in home aquariums.
+Bubble algae (Valonia ventricosa) is the largest unicellular organism.
+This algae is always present in natural water sources and is often found in home aquariums.

 A hermit crab feasting on bubble algae is a blessing and curse.
-Your hermit crabs may eat the algae, leading to more bubble algae.
+Hermit crabs may eat the algae, leading to more bubble algae.
 Every time algae are consumed, more are produced.

 According to Scientific Reports, bubble algae are linked to the production of Chlorella vulgaris.
 This is a rich source of protein, commonly used as a food supplement in Asian cuisine.